Source : Wikipedia

 [edit]Reign as Sultan

-The Sultan of Oman
+Styles of The Sultan of Oman | |

 The political system which Qaboos established is that of an absolute monarchy.
 Unlike the situation in neighbouring Saudi Arabia, Qaboos' decisions are not subject to modification by other members of Oman's royal family.
 Government decisions are said to be made through a process of decision-making by "consensus" with provincial, local and tribal representatives, though critics allege that Qaboos exercises de facto control of this process.[citation needed] Qaboos also regularly engages in tours of his realm, in which any citizen with a grievance or request is allowed to appeal to the Sultan in person.[6]